htlin222/garden/content/coagulation cascade and sites of action for anticoagulants.md

 ---
 title: coagulation cascade and sites of action for anticoagulants
 ---
-# coagulation cascade and sites of action for anticoagulants
+scade and sites of action for anticoagulants

 ![image 22-10-02 08 57 05](https://i.imgur.com/vjuYH8L.png)